 Chalk up a taste of the Welsh classics like cawl (a meat and vegetable broth,) cockles, laverbread (seaweed) and lamb and then look for something more unusual.

 And for standard British staples?
-I can’t fault The Empire and the Albany Fish Bar, both found on Albany Road.
+I can't fault The Empire and the Albany Fish Bar, both found on Albany Road.
 Park House is the splash out restaurant in town and the best sushi lives at Tenkaichi on City Road.